 Please note, this recorded webinar is intended for nonprofits researching US-based grantmakers. 

 Barbara Polston, Child Crisis Arizona

 “As a very new grant writer, the process can be so daunting that it's very difficult to get started.
-Diane broke down her process into easy to understand, easy to follow steps.
-Each step has a purpose behind why it needs to be done, and that is the biggest take away for me.
+Diane broke down her process into easy-to-understand, easy-to-follow steps.
+Each step has a purpose behind why it needs to be done, and that is the biggest take-away for me.
 I now have a process and the reasons why to go about it a certain way.
 I highly recommend this course to any grant writers, but specifically beginners.
 This webinar will save you time and headaches in the future.”

 Nicolas Killeen, The Gift of Jazz

 “The information was not all old news.
 I found myself challenged to do better for the organization I'm representing, keeping records of rejected grant opportunities as well as those we would like to pursue.
-This webinar is going to help us with next steps in making a better strategy for getting funding.”
+This webinar is going to help us with the next steps in making a better strategy for getting funding.”

 Sarah Darr, Gateway Grant Services